Jonathan-Schaefer-git/Jonathan-Schaefer-git/README.md

 # Jonathan Schäfer
-I'm Jonathan Schäfer from Rheinland-Pfalz, Germany and interested in programming
+I'm Jonathan Schäfer from Rheinland-Pfalz, Germany and interested in informatics, chemistry and mathematics.

-Currently, I focus on Optimisation problems, specifically Linear Optimisation problems as the tools are mighty, yet hardly used because of a lack of awareness.
-  - [Here are some samples of this]
+Currently, I am working on optimization problems, specifically linear and quadratic optimization problems (sample problems).
+As part of this I want to create an independent solver for mixed-integer quadratic programming, leveraging branch-and-cut as well as the active set method.

-### I am proficient in (by descending order)
+### I am proficient in
   - F#
   - C#